This statement applies to the Alice Thornton's Books site (https://thornton.kdl.kcl.ac.uk/).

 We know some part of this website are not fully accessible:

-• Dynamic content is handled with VueJS and we are aware that the rendered HTML includes custom tags that don't pass the W3 Validator.
-This may interfere with assistive technologies.
-We are still in the process of assessing the site and plan to ensure all important content, if not all, is accessible;
+- On the Edition and Search pages the content is handled with VueJS and we are aware that the rendered HTML includes custom tags that don't pass the W3 Validator.
+This may interfere with assistive technologies;

-• The book, version and page selectors on the text viewer may cause issues with assistive technologies due to missing labels;
+- The book, version and page selectors may cause issues with assistive technologies due to missing labels;

-• The mentions of blank or deleted pages, lines or words in the Text Viewer may be difficult to read due to the lack of contrasting color with the background;
+- The mentions of blank or deleted pages, lines or words on the Edition may be difficult to read due to the lack of contrasting color with the background.
+The ⊢ ⊣ symbols demarcating events also lack sufficient contrast.

-• the information box for underlined entities (such as people, place names) in the text are not accessible;
+- the information box for underlined entries (such as people, place names, and events) in the text are not accessible;

 Reporting accessibility problems with this website